Apply to the MSW Program

 - Field Practicum Information – ADVANCED STANDING STUDENTS ONLY:

 - Upload the most recent copy of your field evaluation.
-If your program does not have field evaluations, please have the Director of Field or your supervisor/instructor complete one of your three professional references.
+If you are applying before you’ve received a mid-term or final field evaluation, please have your field supervisor/instructor complete one of your three professional references or wait to apply until you have, a least, a mid-term evaluation to submit.

 - Fall semester (on-campus and online) – early priority January 15, rolling admission April 15